 Maintain Your HVAC System

 Both old and new homeowners can make common HVAC mistakes, such as neglecting system upkeep.
 However, maintaining the HVAC system is an essential aspect of taking care of an energy-efficient home.
 Regular checkups and cleaning of filters, coil fins, and ducts help reduce energy consumption.
-Replace or clean filters about every three months if you can, and schedule an annual tune-up with a professional technician to ensure proper functioning and energy savings.
-Insulation around the ducts will also prevent energy loss, keeping your home comfortable and efficient.
+Replace or clean filters about every three months if you can, and schedule an annual tune-up with professional technicians such as W.C.
+Eshenaur and Son, Inc. to ensure proper functioning and energy savings.
+Proper maintenance can ensure that Insulation is properly installed around the ducts, preventing energy loss and keeping your home comfortable and energy efficient.

 Perform Routine Checks and Inspections

 Conducting routine checks is essential for maintaining your energy-efficient home.
 Some areas that require regular inspection include the attic and walls for proper insulation, doors and windows for air leaks, and pipes and faucets for water leaks.
+Your appliances and equipment such as air conditioners will also need to be examined to ensure they are functioning correctly, so hire an HVAC contractor in Loveland, CO or wherever you live to do this professionally and safely.
 Address any issues promptly to prevent a rise in energy costs and avoid expensive repairs in the future.

 Implement Low-Cost Upgrades for Better Efficiency